 - The left and right lower chambers create the next wave, called the “QRS complex.”
 This charge squeezes the blood out of the heart to the lungs and beyond.

 - The final wave of a normal heartbeat is the “T wave,” which occurs as the electrical impulse returns to its resting place.
 And the beat goes on.

 What Is It Good For?

-An EKG is helpful in identifying a host of heart-related conditions.
-By evaluating and measuring the time it takes between each wave, your doctor can tell if the electrical activity is abnormal or normal.
+The NYC cardiologist, Dr. Ghalchi is using EKG to identify a host of heart-related conditions.
+By evaluating and measuring the time it takes between each wave, your cardiologist can tell if the electrical activity is abnormal or normal.

 The second important measurement provided by the electrocardiogram is the amount of electrical impulse that passes with each beat.
 This can be helpful to determine whether your heart is working too hard during some phases of its activity or if you suffer from any enlargement of the heart muscle itself.
 It can even identify a prior or ongoing heart attack.

-The non-invasive, painless test also is an effective tool for finding any other heart problems you may be having, including:
+The non-invasive, painless cardiac electrocardiogram, ECG test in NYC also is an effective tool for finding any other heart problems you may be having, including:

 - Arrhythmias, which are irregular rhythms in your heartbeat